jakesong15/jakesong15.github.io/_research/6-polymer.md

 Coarse-grained modeling
 ------

-Nanoconfinement effects can occur over tens of nanometers, which can be challenging to simulate using conventional atomistic simulation techniques.
+Nanoconfinement effects can occur over tens of nanometers, which is beyond the length-scale accessible using conventional atomistic simulation techniques.
 An approach to circumvent this problem is to utilize coarse-grained models that reduce the structural degrees-of-freedom, which allows tractable simulations of materials which are hundreds of nanometers in size.
 However, such coarse-graining methods will necessarily result in inaccurate dynamical properties relative to atomistic systems.
 To address this problem.
 [Wenjie Xia](https://faculty.sites.iastate.edu/wxia/) and I developed a coarse-graining algorithm for polymers in which the interaction potential of the coarse-grained model is “renormalized” to the atomistic model based on their glassy dynamics and cage mobility.
 We successfully developed models for the thermoplastic polystryrene [1], the rubbery polymer polybutadiene [2], and molecular glass forming liquid ortho-terphenyl [3].

   <img src='/images/CG11.jpeg' width="50%" style="display: block; margin: 0 auto;"><br/><em style="text-align: center; display: inline-block; width: 100%;">Representative coarse-grained images of polybutadiene and polystyrene, taken from Song et al &#91;2&#93;.</em>